acorn20180214/acs-chat-hero-react-spring/README.md

 page_type: sample
 languages:
 - React/Redux
-- Spring boot/Java
+- Spring Boot/Java
 products:
 - azure
 - azure-communication-services
 ---

-# Group Chat Sample
+# Group Chat Hero Sample in Java (Spring Boot)

-This project is inspired by the sample project implemented by [React + ASP.NET Core](https://github.com/Azure-Samples/communication-services-web-chat-hero)
+This project is inspired by the [sample project](https://github.com/Azure-Samples/communication-services-web-chat-hero) implemented by React + ASP.NET Core discribed on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/communication-services/samples/chat-hero-sample)

-This is a sample application to show how the Chat Web Java SDK can be used to build a single threaded chat experience.
+This is a sample application to show how the **ACS Chat Java SDK** can be used to build a single threaded chat experience.
 The client-side application is a React based user interface which uses Redux for handling complex state while leveraging Microsoft Fluent UI.
 Powering this front-end is a Spring boot application powered by Java to connect this application with Azure Communication Services.

-🤞 A live demo site is hosted on azure app service at:  https://acs-chat-demo-react-spring.azurewebsites.net/
+🤞 **A live demo site is hosted on azure app service at:**  https://acs-chat-demo-react-spring.azurewebsites.net/

 ## ❤️Feedback